Rcoder0907/Weather-Forecast/README.md

 Check that you have node and yarn installed

-To check if you have Node.js installed, run this command in your terminal:
+To check if you have `Node.js`` installed, run this command in your terminal:

 ```
 node -v
 ```

-To confirm that you have npm installed you can run this command in your terminal:
+To confirm that you have `yarn` installed you can run this command in your terminal:

 ```